f5devcentral/f5-agility-labs-xc/docs/class5/module1/lab1.rst

 **Exercise 1 - Log into F5 Distributed Cloud Console**

 ..
 NOTE::
-      Once you join the UDF session, your UDF deployment will start and create an ephemeral account on the F5 Distributed Cloud console (this can take for 5 to 10 min)
+      Once you join the UDF session, your UDF deployment will start and create an ephemeral account on the F5 Distributed Cloud console (this may take 5-10min)

 #.
 Once your ephemeral account is created, you will receive an email to update your password.